 - Short walks, such as around the block

-- Family events, such as funerals or graduations, or other unique events
+- Family events, such as funerals or graduations

 - Outpatient kidney dialysis, chemotherapy, or radiation therapy